renderpci/dedalo/Readme.md

 10. Create one Administrator user account with all access to the system.(this user will be the administrator of the system)
 11. Logout and login with the Administrator acount.
 12. Create Users and Projects as you need.

+**UPDATE**

+Dédalo have two updates procedures:

+1. Update the code files (php, js, css, html, etc)
+	a.
+Make backup of all files.
+	b.
+Download the new files and change the files in your server
+	c.
+You need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php).
+If you don't change the config files, Dédalo will require the new "define" variables and will stop the app.

+2. Update the structure with the sections, components, list, etc
+	a.
+Do the first update step
+	b.
+Log-in as "superuser-developer"
+	c.
+You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation of the app language) button, press the info button to go "admin utils"
+	d.
+Press the "import structure" button, if all go well you will see a "green" alert.
+	e.
+Log-out and log-in with normal admin user.
+	f.
+Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.

 **SERVER SYSTEM**